A Little Energy Goes a Long Way: Build an Energy-Efficient, Accurate Spiking Neural Network from Convolutional Neural Network: Experiment

 \section{Experiment}

-We implement the ECC method into a software tool SpKeras and conduct an extensive set of experiments to validate it.
-We consider three categories of experiments.
-First, a simple ablation study is conducted to understand the contribution of individual techniques in ECC.
-Second, a number of experiments are conducted to compare ECC with state-of-the-art methods.
-Third, we study how the two hyper-parameters of ECC (hardware precision $b$ and thresholding parameter $\eta$) may affect the performance.
-Note that, we fix $\kappa_n=100$ and $\epsilon=0.001$ throughout the experiments.
+We implement the ECC method and conduct an extensive set of experiments to validate it.
+We consider its comparison with the state-of-the-art CNN-to-SNN conversion methods on images and DVS inputs (Section~\ref{sec:TMTScomparison} and Section~\ref{sec:dvs}, respectively), the demonstration of its working with batch-normalisation (Section~\ref{sec:expbn}), its robustness with respect to hardware deployment (Section~\ref{sec:hyperparameter}), and an ablation study (Section~\ref{sec:ablation}).
+Due to the space limit, we present a subset of the results -- the Supplementary Material (SM) include more experimental results.
+We fix $\kappa_n=100$ and $\epsilon=0.001$ throughout the experiments.

-For comparison with existing methods, Table~\ref{tab:methods} provides an overview of the methods to be compared in this section. `2017-SNN' denotes the method proposed in \cite{Rueckauer:2017}. `RMP-SNN(0.8)' and `RMP-SNN(0.9)' denote the method in \cite{Han:2020}, with different parameter 0.8 or 0.9 as co-efficient to $V_{thr}$. `ECC-SNN' is the ECC method we propose in the previous section.
-We remark that, it is shown in \cite{Han:2020} that its conversion method outperforms that of \cite{Sengupta:2019}, so we need only compare with the method in \cite{Han:2020}.
+In this section, `2017-SNN' denotes the method proposed in \cite{Rueckauer:2017}. `RMP-SNN(0.8)' and `RMP-SNN(0.9)' denote the method in \cite{Han:2020}, with different parameter 0.8 or 0.9 as co-efficient to $V_{thr}$. `ECC-SNN' is the our method.
+We remark that, it is shown in \cite{Han:2020} that its conversion method outperforms that of \cite{Sengupta:2019}, so we only compare with \cite{Han:2020}.
 Moreover, we may write `Method@$n$T' to represent the specific `Method' when considering the spike trains of length $n$.
+Note that, only the CNN model in Figure \ref{fig:TMTScomparison}A was trained without bias and BN, in order to have a fair comparison with RMP-SNN techniques.
+Since BN layers play an important role in training a high performance CNN and has the benefit of lowering the latency (c.f.
+Section \ref{sec:expbn}), we believe it is essential to include it in CNN training.
+Therefore, we do not compare with \cite{Han:2020} (i.e., RMP-SNN) and \cite{Sengupta:2019} in other experiments because they do not work with BN.

 Before proceeding, we explain how to estimate energy consumption.
 For CNNs, it is estimated through the multiply–accumulate (MAC) operations

 where $f^n_{in}$ is the number of input connections of the $n$-th layer.
 The number of MAC operations are fixed when the architecture of the network is determined.
 For SNNs, the synaptic operations are counted to estimate the energy consumption of SNNs \cite{Merolla:2014, Rueckauer:2017}, as follows.